 - Better customer service:

 In 2020, customers increasingly expect to be treated as individuals.
 Financial services companies can achieve this by making use of the large volumes of data generated by digital interactions.
 While new fintech players have been able to take this approach from the outset, established firms have found it more challenging.
-They need to remove data silos and create a single, integrated store to achieve a complete 360-degree of every customer.
+They need to remove data silos and create a single, integrated store to achieve a complete 360 degrees of every customer.

 - Improved adherence to governance and compliance requirements: